osadevs/ooo.simapis/README.md

 ## About this module

 This module is a common root for all simapis module.
-It dos not contain any code.
+It does not contain any code.